-In FY 18, 1080 clients were served in JJRI services, which represents a 26 percent increase over FY 17.
+In FY 18, there was an increase in clients accessing ART & MRT services, while FFT remained fairly stable.
+1080 clients were served in JJRI services, which represents a 26 percent increase over FY 17.

-ART and MRT services began in February/March 2017.
+\ART and MRT services began in February/March 2017.